KKOO (AM)

-KKOO (1260 kHz) is a commercial AM radio station licensed to Weiser, Idaho, and serving the Boise metropolitan area.
-The station is owned by the Iliad Media Group Holdings Employee Stock Ownership Trust, through licensee Iliad Media Group Holdings Inc., and airs an oldies radio format, focusing on the hits of the 1960s and 70s.
-KKOO calls itself 101.5 Kool FM, with 101.5 MHz being the dial position of its FM translator in Boise.
+KKOO (1260 AM) is a commercial radio station licensed to Weiser, Idaho, United States, and serving the Boise metropolitan area.
+The station is owned by the Iliad Media Group Holdings Employee Stock Ownership Trust, through licensee Iliad Media Group Holdings Inc., and airs an oldies format.
+KKOO calls itself 101.5 Kool FM, with 101.5 MHz being the dial position of its FM translator in Boise, K268CU (101.5 FM).
 The studios and offices are on East Franklin Road in Nampa.

-It transmits with 8,400 watts by day.
-At night, to avoid interfering with other stations on 1260 AM, it reduces power to 36 watts.
-It is also heard on FM translator station 101.5 K268CU in Boise.
-It can also be heard on KZMG's second HD Radio digital subchannel, which feeds K268CU.
+KKOO can also be heard on KZMG's second HD Radio digital subchannel, which feeds K268CU.